jabaharjagadishbaral/python/readme.md

 ---

-## 🎯 What You'll Learn
+# 🎯 Learning Goals

+By completing this repository, I aim to:

+- Master Python fundamentals
+- Improve problem-solving skills
-- Python Fundamentals
+- Build real-world Python projects
-- Problem Solving
-- Data Structures
-- Object-Oriented Programming
+- Learn Object-Oriented Programming
-- File Handling
-- Exception Handling
-- Modules & Packages
-- Regular Expressions
-- Database Programming
-- Multithreading
-- Python Best Practices
+- Understand Advanced Python concepts
-- Mini Projects
+- Prepare for AI, Machine Learning, and Backend Development

 ---

-## 🚀 Future Updates

-- Data Structures & Algorithms
-- NumPy
-- Pandas
-- Matplotlib
-- Seaborn
-- Flask
-- Django
-- FastAPI
-- Machine Learning
-- AI with Python
+# 📈 Repository Status

+✅ Beginner Python
+✅ Intermediate Python
+✅ Advanced Python *(In Progress)*

 ---

+# 🙏 Acknowledgements

+This repository is based on concepts learned from **The Ultimate Python Course** by **CodeWithHarry**.
+The code, notes, practice exercises, and organization in this repository reflect my personal learning journey and hands-on practice.

+---

-## ⭐ Support
+# ⭐ Support

-If you found this repository helpful, consider giving it a ⭐ on GitHub.
+If you find this repository helpful, consider giving it a ⭐ and feel free to explore the code.

-Happy Coding! 🚀🐍
+Happy Coding! 🐍🚀